elba7r/system/erpnext/docs/user/manual/en/setting-up/setup-wizard/step-8-customer-names.md

 #### Difference between a customer name and a contact name

-A customer name is the name of the organisation and a contact name is the name of the user who is operating the Revalue system.
+A customer name is the name of the organisation and a contact name is the name of the user who is operating the ERPNext system.

-For Example: If American Power Mills is an organisation name and their founder Shiv Agarwal has installed Revalue on his system.
+For Example: If American Power Mills is an organisation name and their founder Shiv Agarwal has installed ERPNext on his system.
 Then,

 Customer Name: American Power Mills